Various generic forms of connection may be used in steel frames. These include:

 [top]Conventional connection types

-Flush end plate connections that are welded to the flanges and web of the beam are commonly used as simple connections, although they do possess some bending resistance.
+Flush end plate connections that are welded to the flanges and web of the beam are commonly used as nominally pinned connections, although they do possess some bending resistance.
 Normally the end plate is 10 mm to 12 mm thick for use with M 20 bolts.
 When used as moment connections, the end plate is thicker, typically 15 – 20 mm, and is extended above the top flange to allow for welding of the flange to the plate.
 For connections to Square Hollow sections (SHS), a form of expansion bolt connection may be used that forms a connection by expanding into the space behind the face of the section.
 However, the diameter of the expansion part of the bolts is up to twice that of the bolt diameter and so the spacing between the bolt holes has to be increased compared to normal bolts.
+Alternatively, proprietary 'blind' fixings may be used.

 Connections between tubular sections are often exposed and may take various forms: